Surrey Wedding Photographer

 Hi, I'm David.
 I want to capture authentic wedding photos that tell the story of your day and friends and family celebrating with you.

-I’m one of the most established Surrey wedding photographers.
-My images are authentic and full of emotion.
+As one of the most established Surrey wedding photographers, my images are authentic and full of emotion.
 If you’re engaged to be married and you’re looking for a professional to document your nuptials then congratulations, you’ve come to the right place!
-I love capturing such special occasions throughout the picturesque county of Surrey in the South East of England.
+I love capturing such special occasions throughout picturesque Surrey in the South East of England.
 My aim is to work discreetly, to capture natural candid photos that go beyond the traditional portraits and pictures of the ceremony, to tell a more rounded story that you will want to make into a beautiful wedding album.

 Natural Wedding Photojournalism For Couples Getting Married In Surrey

-Surrey is where I enjoy working with fun family oriented newly-weds who want to celebrate the day they get married with personal touches, be that as part of a religious ceremony in a classic white wedding dress and veil, or something completely different!
-Although I’m based in the Surrey region of England, I am of course happy to travel, and I’m proud to be an inclusive Surrey wedding photographer.
+Love is love, and Surrey is where I enjoy working with fun family oriented newly-weds who want to celebrate the day they get married their way, with personal touches, be that as part of a religious ceremony, a classic white wedding, or something completely different!
+Although I’m based in the Surrey region of England, I am of course happy to travel, and I’m proud to consider myself an inclusive Surrey wedding photographer.